×

 When we asked expats and global nomads about the quality of medical care in New Jersey, they replied:

 "New Jersey offers a wide range of healthcare services, from primary care to specialty care.
 The state is home to some of the best hospitals and medical facilities in the country, including the renowned Robert Wood Johnson University Hospital in New Brunswick, Hackensack University Medical Center in Hackensack, and the University of Medicine and Dentistry of New Jersey in Newark.
 Other top-notch medical facilities in the state include the Atlantic Health System in Morristown, the St. Barnabas Medical Center in Livingston, and the Cooper University Hospital in Camden.
-These hospitals and medical facilities provide comprehensive care for a variety of medical needs, from routine check-ups to complex surgeries," mentioned one expat in New Jersey.
+These hospitals and medical facilities provide comprehensive care for a variety of medical needs, from routine check-ups to complex surgeries," said an expat in New Jersey.

 What are medical services in New Jersey like?